From safari plains to spice island shores

 Price guide

-Early September 2027 — price to be confirmed +flights
+Early September 2027 – Price available soon.

 Why this journey is different

 This is East Africa with variety, texture and heart.
-There will be unforgettable safari moments , elephants on the plains, big skies, the Serengeti, Ngorongoro Crater and wildlife encounters that stay with you long after you return home.
+There will be unforgettable safari moments: elephants on the plains, big skies, the Serengeti, Ngorongoro Crater and wildlife encounters that stay with you long after you return home.
 But this journey is about more than game drives.

 Itinerary

-This is the proposed rhythm of the journey.
 Final routing, accommodation and inclusions are being confirmed with our East African partners.

 -